thatvirtualboy/hellothere/_pages/presskit.md

 • Milestones to celebrate your progress
 • Automatic Light/Dark Mode based on device settings (configurable)
 • Custom App Icons*
-• Localization Support (English, German, Spanish, Dutch, French, Chinese)
+• Localization Support (English, German, Spanish, Dutch, French, Japanese)

 **Requires a Hello There Pro Subscription, or a one-time payment for Lifetime sub.*